 Got a question?

-The Imperial representative for the Middle East is Sara Roberts, International Recruitment Officer.
+The Imperial representative for the Middle East is Sara Roberts, Senior International Recruitment Officer.

 Due to the global COVID-19 pandemic, our office is currently closed and all staff are working from home until further notice.
 Please use the link to the enquiry form below Sara's photo to get in touch.